OmegaAOL/cerulean/README.md

 # Cerulean

+**Cerulean has been put on hold while I help develop amykaname/skype-discord-client.
+It will resume afterwards."

 Check out the new website! https://ceruleanweb.neocities.org/

 This is the repository for the open-source Cerulean Bluesky client, currently in the alpha stage and barely usable.
 It is written in C# and uses